bible-technology/scribe-docs/docs/autographa-live/Part-2/Translation-Pane/p2-4-5-how-to-column-lay.md

 ---
 id: p2-4-5-how-to-column-lay.md
 sidebar_label: How to use column layout selector?
+title: How to use column layout selector?
 ---

-## How to use column layout selector?

 To use different column layouts, follow the steps below.